coopachupa/Project-3-/README.md

 ## Overview of the Project & It's Purpose
 Data_Grinders was decided upon because of a mutual interest in the Coffee Business.
 Our team wanted to take a deeper look at the variables associated with Coffee in our country and their connections to other factors/countries of interest.
 We sought to answer the questions:
 1. How have coffee imports and exports changed over time?
+(2013 – 2023)
+a.
+Visualized by a line chart, plotted the number of imports and exports over the last 10 years for XXXX countries.
-2. What countries were the top coffee exporters in 2023 (e.g., coffee beans, roasted, and ground coffee)?
+2. What countries were the top 3 coffee exporters in 2013 – 2023?
+a.
+Visualized by a bar chart, we took the average of exports over the last 10 years and show the top 3 countries with the highest average overall exports
+b.
+Visualized by a bar chart, we took the average of imports over the last 10 years and show the top 3 countries with the highest average overall exports
-3. Which countries were the top coffee consumers in 2023 (e.g., coffee beans, roasted, and ground coffee)?
+3. Which countries were the top 3 coffee consumers in 2013 – 2023?
+a.
+Visualized by a bar chart, we took the average of imports over the last 10 years and show the top 3 countries with the highest average overall exports
-4. What type of coffee is predominantly exported (e.g., acidic or sweet), and what countries score highest in overall quality?
+4. What countries score highest in overall quality?
+                 a.
+We took the
-5. Which countries consume the most coffee relative to their population, based on consumer data?
+5. Which countries consume the most coffee relative to their population?

 ## Instructions on how to use and interact with the project: